2025–26 Ekstraklasa

-The 2025–26 Ekstraklasa (also known as PKO Bank Polski Ekstraklasa due to sponsorship reasons) is the 100th season of the Polish Football Championship, the 92nd season of the highest tier domestic division in the Polish football league system since its establishment in 1927 and the 18th season of the Ekstraklasa under its current title.
-The league is operated by the Ekstraklasa S.A.
+The 2025–26 Ekstraklasa (also known as PKO Bank Polski Ekstraklasa due to sponsorship reasons) was the 100th season of the Polish Football Championship, the 92nd season of the highest tier domestic division in the Polish football league system since its establishment in 1927 and the 18th season of the Ekstraklasa under its current title.
+The league was operated by the Ekstraklasa S.A.

-Lech Poznań are the defending champions, after winning their 9th Polish title the previous season.
+Lech Poznań, the defending champions, won their second consecutive title after a 3–1 win over Radomiak Radom on 16 May 2026.
+The season's runner-ups were Górnik Zabrze, with Jagiellonia Białystok finishing third.

 Season overview

-The season started on 18 July 2025 with a match between Jagiellonia Białystok and Bruk-Bet Termalica Nieciecza and will conclude on 23 May 2026.
+The season started on 18 July 2025 with a match between Jagiellonia Białystok and Bruk-Bet Termalica Nieciecza and concluded on 23 May 2026.

-The regular season is played as a round-robin tournament.
+The regular season was played as a round-robin tournament.
 A total of 18 teams participated, 15 of which competed in the league campaign during the previous season, while the remaining three were promoted from the I liga.
 Each team played a total of 34 matches, half at home and half away.
-It is the ninth Ekstraklasa season to use VAR.
+It was the ninth Ekstraklasa season to use VAR.

 Teams

-A total of 18 teams participates in the 2025–26 edition of the Ekstraklasa.
+A total of 18 teams participated in the 2025–26 edition of the Ekstraklasa.

 The first team to win promotion from 2024–25 I liga was Arka Gdynia after a win over Bruk-Bet Termalica Nieciecza on 4 May 2025, returning to the top flight after five years of absence.
 The second promoted team was Bruk-Bet Termalica, following Wisła Płock's draw with Górnik Łęczna on 17 May 2025.
 Bruk-Bet Termalica returned to the top flight after a three-year absence.
 Wisła Płock became the third and final promoted team after the victory in play-off against Miedź Legnica on 1 June 2025, returning to the top flight after two years of absence.

 On 11 May 2025, the first two relegated teams to 2025–26 I liga, at the same time, were Śląsk Wrocław and Stal Mielec.
 Following Lechia Gdańsk's win over Korona Kielce, both Śląsk and Stal's relegations were confirmed, after respective spells of seventeen and five years in the top flight.
 The last team to be relegated, after losing to Stal Mielec on 12 May 2025, was Puszcza Niepołomice, ending their top flight run after two seasons.